 Ollas provide deep water, helping soil stay saturated and moist below.
 Moist soil more readily accepts and evenly distributes new water when added.
 They also serve as an indicator for how wet your soil is – or, how we’ll you’re watering… If they empty rapidly after filling, your soil must be pretty dry.
 In contrast, if they stay full for a few days, your soil is nice and moist!

 Depending on the size of olla used, the area they can water varies from a couple feet to several feet in all directions.
 We love and use the GrowOya brand ollas.
 The small ones are best for containers, like in a wine barrel or grow bag.
 We have medium GrowOyas in our smaller raised beds, and the large ones in our biggest raised beds, particularly around deep rooting plants like tomatoes.
-Unfortunately, the large size is temporarily sold out!
-But check out the small ones or the medium ones here.
+Check out GrowOya here, and save 5% on your order by using the discount code “deannacat”!

 Make your own olla?

 Some thrifty gardeners get creative and make their own ollas!
 I have seen folks gluing two pots together, then sealing the bottom hole somehow.
 However, they used kind of gnarly glue adhesive.
 Personally, I wouldn’t feel comfortable burying and saturating something potentially toxic like that in my garden soil.
 If you have made your own ollas and found a durable, effective, non-toxic way to seal them together, please let me know!

 The last garden irrigation solution that I want to talk about is rainwater capture!
 This is a fairly hefty topic on it’s own, so please see this article for more details on how to set up, use, and maintain a rainwater collection system.
 Here, I will provide just a brief run-down of how we use rainwater along, with some best practices.